Skip To Main Accessibility Statement

 4 min read

 • TIA-942-C: Focuses on data center infrastructure, offering guidelines for site space and layout.
-It aims to enhance system performance and reliability.
+TIA-942-C deals with system performance and reliability.

 • ISO/IEC 11801: International standard defining generic cabling systems.
-It focuses on interoperability and supporting high-speed data transfers.
+This standard focuses on interoperability and supporting high-speed data transfers.

 A data center manager reviewing structured cabling standards for a server rack.